jimdis/jimdis.github.io/about.md

 >
 > -Michelangelo

-Always reading something that will hopefully make me wiser (currently "Sapiens"), always having some sort of health or happiness-related project going on (currently brewing Kombucha), always looking at TED talks or YouTube clips about some topic of interest (currently retro gaming consoles), and reading blogs about self improvement, health, training etc (a couple of favorites: [Raptitude](https://www.raptitude.com/2010/07/your-lifestyle-has-already-been-designed/) and [James Clear](https://jamesclear.com), or [Leangains](https://leangains.com) for all your training and diet needs!)
+Always reading something that will hopefully make me wiser, always having some sort of health or happiness-related project going on, always looking at TED talks or YouTube clips and tutorials on some topic of interest, and reading blogs about self improvement, health, training etc (a couple of favorites: [Raptitude](https://www.raptitude.com/2010/07/your-lifestyle-has-already-been-designed/) and [James Clear](https://jamesclear.com), or [Leangains](https://leangains.com) for all your training and diet needs!).

+Of course, with two young kids, most self-improvement plans, like spending x minutes per day on meditation, fail miserably when faced with the more pressing and far more vocal needs of the children..

 ### Investing